 A. It is permissible for someone to operate both GOTA and the main stations.
-However, remember that to use the GOTA station, you must meet the requirements of license class, be generally inactive, or a non-licensed person.
+However, remember that to use the GOTA station, you must meet the requirements of license class and be generally inactive.
 It is not permissible for a seasoned operator to operate the GOTA station.